CloakedWayne/Monolith_Gantry_V2-VT/Top_rail_(old)/README.md

-## Top X rail support with belt spacing for the CNC Vz-Hevort toolhead (6 or 9mm belts, MGN9H or MGN9C)
+## Top X rail support with belt spacing for the CNC Vz-Hevort toolhead
+### (6 or 9mm belts, MGN9H or MGN9C)

-Due to low interest, the top rail version of Monolith won't receive further updates.
+Due to low interest, this version of Monolith won't receive further updates.

 ## Printed parts guide for top X rail